scottboms/kirby-markup/README.md

 Please note that the Writer Marks are currently an initial implementation and are not at feature parity with the Textarea buttons, so I would consider these experimental at the moment.

+* [x] Add initial support for an inline class to the `smallcaps` mark for styling.
-* Add ability to add attributes to Writer Marks (esp. small caps, abbr, cite, dfn)
+* [ ] Add the ability to add attributes to Writer Marks (esp. small caps, abbr, cite, dfn).

 ## Disclaimer